 Timor-Leste’s economy is heavily dependent on its offshore oil and gas resources, which generate more than 90% of state revenue.
-Despite declining oil royalties due to sagging oil prices, GDP growth is likely to accelerate in 2016 and 2017 on rising public and private investment.
-The government set up a Petroleum Fund in 2005 as the primary source of funding for infrastructure and social projects.
-A public-private partnership to build a new seaport west of the capital Dili, with an expected investment of about US$290 million, is expected to begin in 2017.
-The country’s 2011-2030 Strategic Development Plan focusses on infrastructure development and economic diversification, the latter of which highlights tourism and agriculture for further development.
-Although it is the major employer of the nation’s workforce, Timor-Leste’s agricultural sector remains underdeveloped.
+To manage and utilise the petroleum revenue, the government set up a Petroleum Fund in 2005 as the primary source of funding for infrastructure and social projects.
+A public-private partnership to build a new seaport at Tibar Bay, west of the capital Dili, with an expected investment of about US$490 million, commenced construction in June 2017.
+The new port is planned to handle the commercial cargo operations of the existing Port of Dili, which is highly congested with limited expansion possibilities.

-Timor-Leste’s widening trade deficits in recent years.
-The country’s key trading partners include Indonesia, Australia, China, Singapore, Malaysia and Portugal.
-Imports from China are mostly garments, machinery and construction materials.
+Timor-Leste’s newly elected president remarked in May 2017 that his country supports and actively participates in the construction of China’s Belt and Road Initiative.
 Chinese companies have shown clear interest in Timor-Leste’s infrastructure and utility markets.
-The IMF noted that participation in the Community of Portuguese Language Countries, as well as its links with Australia and the EU, would allow Timor-Leste to take advantage of global and regional integration trends.
+The IMF noted that participation in the Community of Portuguese Language Countries, as well as its economic ties with Australia and the EU, would allow Timor-Leste to take advantage of global and regional integration trends.

 Timor-Leste has acquired observer status in WTO and the Working Party for WTO accession was established in December 2016.
 The country’s application for ASEAN membership is under review.
 Meanwhile, most imported goods are subject to a 2.5% tariff and 2.5% sales tax, while additional excise tax is levied on 10 items including alcohol, tobacco, vehicles, private boats and aircrafts.